Earthii/shopifywinter2019-keyless/README.md

 This project was built as a solution to shopify's web developer internship challenge for winter 2019

+The web app is built with Angular and using the Github API v4 Graph QL

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.